Wish you knew exactly what to do with your child each day?

 I’ve made a simple homeschool preschool curriculum to solve this problem for us.

-Welcome to Playing Preschool, a hands-on, simple-to-follow curriculum for teaching children at home.
+Welcome to having a hands-on, simple-to-follow curriculum for teaching children at home.
 Sure, I can set out on a whim each day and make fun, random activities for my kids but I wanted more.

 As a former kindergarten teacher, I wanted a little more structure.